 - excess substances in the blood

-- infection such as a bacterial urinary tract infection
+- infection, such as a urinary tract infection

-Other aspects of a urinalysis include the measurements of the concentration of various cells — such as white blood cells, which can indicate an infection, or glucose, which can point to glucose intolerance or diabetes.
+A urinalysis can also measure the concentration of various cells.
+White blood cells can indicate an infection.
+And glucose can point to glucose intolerance or diabetes.

-The urine specific gravity test involves urinating normally and is not associated with any harmful side effects.
-However, if you are experiencing painful urination due to a urinary tract infection, urinating may cause a burning or discomforting sensation.
-Always notify your doctor if you experience any discomfort on urination or any unexpected side effects.
+The urine specific gravity test involves urinating normally and isn’t associated with any harmful side effects.
+However, if you have a urinary tract infection, urinating may cause a burning or painful sensation.

 Always notify your healthcare provider if you experience discomfort urinating or any unexpected symptoms.